LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 If you look at the response, Elasticsearch lists the error type(line 5) as "parsing_exception" and the reason(line 6) as "Aggregation definition for [size starts with a [VALUE_NUMBER], expected a [START_OBJECT]."

 Something is off with our aggregations request syntax.
-Let's go to the [Elastic documentation for aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/search-aggregations.html) and see what we missed.
+Let's go to the [Elastic documentation on aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/search-aggregations.html) and see what we missed.

 **Screenshot from the documentation:**
 ![image](https://user-images.githubusercontent.com/60980933/125486600-ea21fb62-3b64-413f-9836-64b4bb4deff3.png)